 An Overview of the National Institute of General Medical Sciences

 This division supports research on the fundamental mechanisms of genetic, cellular, developmental and evolutionary processes.
 Such basic research provides a strong foundation for the more disease-targeted studies supported by other NIH components.

 This division focuses on questions like:

-- How do genes control the life and death of cells and the daily (circadian) rhythms of organisms?
+- How do genes control the life and death of cells and the circadian rhythms of organisms?

-- What can we learn about human development, health and disease by studying organisms like bacteria, yeast and fruit flies?
+- What can we learn about human development, health, behavior and disease by studying organisms like bacteria, yeast, roundworms and fruit flies?

-The division also supports the Human Genetic Cell Repository , which houses a collection of carefully maintained human cell lines for use in biomedical research.
+The division also supports the Human Genetic Cell Repository , which houses a collection of well-characterized human cell lines for use in biomedical research.

 More information about this division is available at http://www.nigms.nih.gov/gdb.